exowanderer/exowanderer.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Physics & Mathematics, University of Central Florida (2006)
+* M.S. in Mathematics, University of Central Florida (2009)
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Astrophysics, University of Maryland (2011)
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Astrophysics, University of Maryland (2015)

 Work experience
 ======